jundalisay/spblist/content/en/material/fallacies/string.md

 {{< i s="/graphics/physics/string.jpg" a="String Theory and Supersymmetry are wrong" >}}

-Another theoretical problem created by the simultaniety of time was that gravity did not match quantum mechanics.
+Another theoretical problem created by the simultaneity of time was that gravity did not match quantum mechanics.

-This is because simultaniety uses light to judge space, when in reality, it is the immaterial space (as an agent of the aether) that judges material light.
+This is because simultaneity uses light to judge space, when in reality, it is the immaterial space (as an agent of the aether) that judges material light.

 To solve this, **String Theory** was invented.
 - This absurdly converts particles into dimensions which are glued together by an even more absurd 'M-Theory'.